matrix-org/matrix-appservice-irc/scripts/Readme.md

 # remove-idle-users.py
-A script to kick idle bridged users from a given Matrix room.
+A script to kick idle Matrix users from a Matrix room that has an IRC bridge.
+It will only kick Matrix-only users, without a given `prefix` and will never kick the appservice bot itself.
+This is useful, because on the IRC side, bridged matrix users, that are offline for a certain period are not shown as joined on the IRC-side user list any more.
+Kicking them on the matrix side is clearing up these cases quite well.
+You have to determin the timeframe, after which a user is not visible any more on the irc side and set that timeframe in this script as `--since` option.

 ## usage